RULES OF PROCEDURE

 The Fact Finders will present the case before the formal Council hearing.
 Presentation of the case includes introducing tangible evidence and calling witnesses against or for the accused.

-Persons who must be present for the formal Council hearing include: the accused, eight participating members of the Council (four faculty members and four student members of the CSPC, excluding student members from the same class as the accused.), the designated witnesses against the accused, Associate Dean of Student Affairs or designee (ex officio, non voting) and the Fact Finders.
-The accused may present additional witnesses or other evidence in his or her behalf.
+The accused may present additional witnesses or other evidence on his or her behalf.
 Furthermore, since the results of these proceedings only result in recommendations to the Dean and are not legally binding, legal counsel of any form is not permitted.
 The Accused may be accompanied by an advisor, at his/her own expense.
 The advisor must be a member of the School of Medicine community and may not be an attorney.
 The advisor is not permitted to speak or to participate directly in any matter before the CSPC.
-Each witness will be present only during the time devoted to his or her own testimony.
-Delays or continuances will generally not be granted due to the scheduling conflicts of an advisor.
-Thereafter, the accused presents his or her own defense and offers testimony of persons who support his or her defense.

 During the presentation of evidence and personal testimony, members of the Council and the accused may ask questions at any time.
 Following the presentation of evidence and personal testimony, the accused will present a personal statement to the CSPC and answer questions from the CSPC.

-The Co-Chairs shall control the proceedings and are charged with conducting a hearing that is both thorough and fair for all parties.
+The Co-Chairs shall supervise the proceedings and are charged with conducting a hearing that is both thorough and fair for all parties.
 The Co-Chairs may limit duplicative testimony.
 Pertinent records, exhibits, and written statements may be considered as irrelevant and unduly repetitious testimony may be excluded.
-The hearing is intended to allow complete presentation of all relevant information.
+The hearing is intended to allow a complete presentation of all relevant information.

 The proceedings of the Council are confidential.
 The student Co-Chair or an appointed secretary shall take general written notes of the proceedings, which are maintained in confidence by the Co-Chairs.
 These are not transcripts of the hearing.
 No tape recorders are permitted at any hearing of the Council.